Quickstart

 Usage

-The advantage of using an object, instead of the static method, is that it gives you the chance to set some options.
+The advantage of using an object, rather than the static method, is that it allows you to configure specific options.

-There is also the option to parse directly a String or Stream that you have obtained by some other way.
-This is available either with ParseArticle methods or by using the proper Reader constructor.
-In either case, you also need to give the original URI.
-It will not re-download the text, but it needs the URI to make some checks and fixing the links present on the page.
-If you cannot provide the original uri, you can use a fake one, like https:\\localhost.
+You also have the option to directly parse a String or Stream obtained via other means.
+This is available either through the ParseArticle methods or by using the appropriate Reader constructor.
+In either case, you must provide the original URI.
+The library will not re-download the text, but it requires the URI to perform checks and fix relative links present on the page.
+If you cannot provide the original URI, you can use a placeholder, such as https://localhost.

-The content of the article is unstyled, but it is wrapped in a div with the id readability-content that you can style yourself.
+The content of the article is unstyled, but it is wrapped in a div with the id readability-content which you can style yourself.

-The library tries to detect the correct encoding of the text, if the correct tags are present in the text.
+The library attempts to detect the correct encoding of the text, provided the correct tags are present.

 Getting Images

-On the Article object you can call GetImagesAsync to obtain a Task for a list of Image objects, representing the images found in the extracted article.
-The method is async because it makes HEAD Requests, to obtain the size of the images and only returns the ones that are bigger than the specified size.
-The size by default is 75KB.
+You can call GetImagesAsync on the Article object to obtain a Task that returns a list of Image objects, representing the images found in the extracted article.
+This method is async because it makes HEAD requests to determine the size of the images; it only returns those larger than the specified size.
+The default size is 75KB.
+This filtering is done to exclude elements such as UI icons.

-On the Article object you can also call ConvertImagesToDataUriAsync to inline the images found in the article using the data URI scheme.
+You can also call ConvertImagesToDataUriAsync on the Article object to inline the images found in the article using the data URI scheme.
 The method is async.
-This will insert the images into the Content property of the Article.
-This may significantly increase the size of Content.
+This inserts the images into the Content property of the Article, which may significantly increase its size.

-This data URI scheme is not efficient, because is using Base64 to encode the bytes of the image.
+The data URI scheme is not efficient because it uses Base64 to encode the image bytes.
 Base64 encoded data is approximately 33% larger than the original data.
-The purpose of this method is to provide an offline article that can be fully stored long term.
-This is useful in case the original article is not accessible anymore.
-The method only converts the images that are bigger than the specified size.
-The size by default is 75KB.
-This is done to exclude things such as images used in the UI.
+The purpose of this method is to provide an offline article suitable for long-term storage.
+This is useful if the original article becomes inaccessible.
+The method only converts images larger than the specified size (default 75KB) to exclude UI elements.

-Notice that this method will not store other external elements that are not images, such as embedded videos.
+Note that this method will not store external elements that are not images, such as embedded videos.

 Examples